 My research investigates the role of culture in reproducing and transforming social inequality.
 I am interested in cities, arts, and social change, particularly on the level of social interaction and the production of “community”.
-Current research projects examine interactional aspects of culture, media and identity, from the use of local identity in casino expansion projects to visions of a multiracial urban utopia through community arts participation to the sociology of Miley Cyrus.

 As a long-time cultural worker and activist, I have worked with many women’s and trans-affirming cultural organizations on issues of violence prevention, self-expression, and arts and culture.
 From 2013-2017, I was a Visiting Assistant Professor of Sociology at first Skidmore College and then Muhlenberg College.
 I have also taught courses in education and in sociology at Penn, Moore College of Art and Design, and Ursinus College.